 We must breathe this reality into the depths of our being: before God fulfills his promises, he prepares the way.

 John the Baptist is a huge player in Advent.
 He’s the bridge between the prophecies and the Promise.
 Someone or something must till the spiritual ground, make it fertile.

-And in today’s world, it’s easier than ever to buy this illusion, that we don’t need the wilderness.
-Or even worse, that we can by-pass it, that we can step right out of Egypt and into the Promised Land.
+In today’s world, it’s easier than ever to buy the illusion that we don’t need the wilderness, or even worse, that we can by-pass it, that we can step right out of Egypt and into the Promised Land.